imgix/imgix-rb/README.md

 When the imgix api requires multiple parameters you have to use the method rather than an accessor.

-For example to use the [noise reduction](http://www.imgix.com/docs/urlapi/enhance#nr-nrs) options:
+For example to use the noise reduction:

 ``` ruby
 path.noise_reduction(50,50)